weaver-viii/Stat_Models_Book/1-philosophy.md

 ## Critical thinking

 The need to move away from the search for an optimal solution may understandably leave you asking what type of solutions you should seek.
-This is where judgement comes in: it may seem contradictory to many of you with a traditional objective statistical education, but in reality many of the decisions made in applied statistical projects are brought about by thinking critically about the problem and making judgement calls.
+This is where judgement comes in: it may seem contradictory to many of you with a traditional objective statistical or mathematical education, but in reality many of the decisions made in applied statistical projects are brought about by thinking critically about the problem and making judgement calls.
+There is no clear answer or end-point like those in the theoretical problems.

 Many, if not most, applied statistical problems you will face in reality cannot necessarily be solved using straightforward traditional methods.
 As an applied statistician, you will be faced with non-conventional problems which will require you to think critically and creatively, rather than automatically.
 Since no two problems are the same, the kind of skills required for true applied statistics will, for most people, be much harder to learn than formulaic mathematical skills.
 These skills are significantly more subjective and non-linear; traits that make many people uncomfortable (particularly those who would much rather prove theorems).